FIWARE-TMForum/bae-integration-tests/README.md

 any of them is occupied by another expernal service, you will have a very bad time of crashes, 500 code responses and what-not.

+If you delete one of the docker images -e.g. you made some changes and want to update the image-, you may have to recreate the rest of images as they are linked -through docker-compose- to the old image and rerunning the entire docker-compose with the new one will raise an error.

 Finally, i have set up a service listening for tcp connections at 54645 port.
 In case you need to clean the logic\_proxy indexes between tests -And Im sure you will- so simply open a tcp connection -Its not needed to send any specific message- and the logic\_proxy container should clean the indexes for you. **This is being tested so expect some changes and errors**

+## Tips and Tricks

+If you are using Emacs, you should check this [repo](https://github.com/emacs-pe/docker-tramp.el) as it will allow you to mess with the running containers easily.

+When developing logic_proxy frontend tests, you should be aware that relying only on the firefox "Copy selector" debug functionality will be a source of errors and problems; Many of the field's selectors are duplicated between different UI tabs -e.g. Business and Shipping address creation requires an email address.
+The selector copied by using the firefox debug tool will select both fields, raising errors on test runtime-.
+So, long story short, *always* check and re-check your selectors.